|Share / Tweet / Pin Me!|

 - Works on both desktop and laptop computers

-- When you want to type an apostrophe or double quote rather than an accented vowel, you need to type space after pressing those keys.
+- When you want to type an apostrophe or double quote rather than an accented vowel, you need to tap the spacebar after pressing those keys.

 How to use the international keyboard